markusloecher/SCMHRD2019/README.md

 Goals
 -----

 This 3 day workshop is intended to empower participants to perform serious nonlinear statistical modeling with the R statistical software.
-It is an attempt to provide the solid foundation needed to begin using R in your data analysis and also give you an introduction to machine learning and data science.
 I assume that you are familiar with linear regression and R.

 Agenda
 ======